ArctosDB/documentation-wiki/_documentation/catalog.markdown

 Note that there may be reasons to keep masked records in the database instead of deleting them.

 ## Recataloging Specimens

 It is sometimes necessary to move cataloged items from one collection or catalog number to another.
-When doing so, it is important to maintain a way of finding the specimen by it’s original identifiers.
+When doing so, it is important to maintain a way of finding the specimen by its original identifiers.
 In this, be as specific as possible.
 Use specific identifier types and GUIDs if possible.
-(See more at [Other IDs](other-id))
+(See more at [Other IDs](/documentation/other-identifying-numbers).)

 Arctos provides HTTP redirect capability, under which one URL (<http://arctos.database.museum/guid/KNWR:Ento:7193>, for example) can